-In concrete terms, Enkidoo enables users to interface with their integrated management (ERP) e-commerce or accounting systems in order to receive precise data and better manage their business.
-Thanks to natural language processing, a retailer can communicate directly with their professional applications through the intermediary of tools like Slack or Facebook Messenger, thereby benefiting from guidance in the optimization of inventories, supply chain management and sales.
+Thanks to natural language processing, a retailer can communicate directly with their professional applications through the intermediary of tools like Slack or Facebook Messenger, thereby benefiting from guidance in the optimization of inventories, supply chain management and sales in addition to receiving complex reports.
 “Our goal is to democratize access to artificial intelligence in order to allow small and medium-sized businesses to have access to the same tools as big companies,” explains Mantryvong.

 Learning from your mistakes to refine your venture